Below are the list of vitamin and minerals with there food source and there effects.

 Fortified cereals, fortified soy products, organ meats

-Important for the nervous system; helps the body metabolize proteins and sugar
+Important for the nervous system; helps the body metabolize

 Vitamin B7(Biotin)